BYU-ODH/native-news/README.md

 - the direct link to _Chronicling America_ for that page
 - the link to the OCR for that page
 This file is used for step 3 in the order of operations.

+### ocr-checker.txt
+This is the output of `ocr-checker.py`.
+It shows which items appear more than once in `data-dictionary.tsv`.

 ### open-search-notes.md
 This markdown file contains preliminary notes that I created while trying to understand how to formulate a proper search query to use in `harvesting-chronicling.py`.
 In it, I also sketch out the different scripts that will be needed to accomplish the work that I need to do.